-If the employer requires a physical or mental examination of applicants for hire or promotion, the employer will only require the physical or mental examination after selecting preferred applicant or applicants for appointment.
+If the employer requires a physical or mental examination of applicants for hire or promotion, the employer will only require the physical or mental examination after selecting a preferred applicant for position.

 When such a requirement is valid, the examination requestor should send a job description to the licensed, qualified practitioner conducting the examination, and request that the practitioner indicate in writing whether the applicant can perform the essential functions of the job identified on the job description; and if not, what accommodation, if any, the applicant would require in order to do the job.